 Improving User Experience with Universal Search

-Search engines have tried to provide access to different kinds of searches in the past, through the use of tabs or links above a search box that can lead to different kinds of results, such as news or images or products, but the patent’s authors tell us that “a large majority of users tend to ignore the category tabs, resulting in their search query being directed to the default category.”
+Search engines have tried to provide access to different kinds of searches in the past, using tabs or links above a search box that can lead to different kinds of results, such as news or images or products.
+Still, the patent’s authors tell us that “a large majority of users tend to ignore the category tabs, resulting in their search query being directed to the default category.”

 Interface for a universal search engine

 Invented by Bret Taylor, Marissa Mayer, and Orkut Buyukkokten